COVID-19 hospitalizations down in Washington, but deaths are on the rise

-After an alarming surge in coronavirus cases this summer — leading to new masking and vaccination requirements — COVID-19 hospitalizations are ticking down statewide, hospital leaders said Monday.
+After an alarming surge in coronavirus cases this summer — leading to new masking and vaccination requirements — COVID-19 hospitalizations are ticking down statewide, hospital leaders say.

 This week hospitals counted 1,504 COVID-19 patients throughout the state, compared to 1,673 last week, Washington State Hospital Association CEO Cassie Sauer said during a Monday news briefing.